ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

   data Box = forall a.
 MkBox a

   -- Partly Phantom-existential / Partly Hidden-existentials
   data exists a.
-ExLeftEither = forall a.
+ExLeftEither a = forall a.
 MkExLeft a | forall b.
 MkExRight b

   -- Partly Phantom-existential Type / Partly Hidden-existentials data exists a.
-ListE = forall a.
-Con a (exists b.
-ListE) | Nil
+ListE = forall a. exists b.
+Con a (ListE b) | Nil

 Poly-existentials